jsdonato/GetLambda/README.md

 void setDegree(const uint64_t& i, const uint64_t& d);
 uint64_t getDegree();
 ```
-To construct a `Polynomial` object the user bust provide and integer `num_terms_` which is the number of
+To construct a `Polynomial` object the user must provide an integer `num_terms_` which is the number of
 terms in the polynomial.
 The member function `reInit(const uint64_t& num_terms_)` clears the existing polynomial
 and reinitializes it with a new number of terms `num_terms_`.
 To set the coefficients, one can employ the
 `setCoefficient(const uint64_t& i, const char* str)` member function which sets the coefficient of the `i`th term.